Boy without feet causing stir in Brazil

 Gabriel was not yet one when he started walking on his stumps and he went on from there.

-He plays soccer like anyone else but without feet, kicking the ball with his stumps.
+He plays football like anyone else but without feet, kicking the ball with his stumps.

 Gabriel's mother Sandra told Reuters her son has always lived a normal life despite his physical limitations.